Analysis of Semi-Supervised Learning on Hypergraphs: Background

 \end{enumerate} \end{proposition}

-In order to compare discrete functions to continuum ones, we will let $\mu_n$ be the empirical measures of our samples $\{x_i\}_{i=1}^n$ and $\mu$ will be the measure from which the points are sampled.
-Furthermore, $\{u_n\}_{n=1}^\infty$ and $u$ will respectively be the minimizers of our discrete and continuum objectives.
-In order to use the above result, we need certain transport maps $T_n$ whose existence is guaranteed by the next theorem~\cite[Theorem 1.1]{garcia_trillos_slepcev_2015}.
+To compare discrete functions with their continuum counterparts, we let \(\mu_n := \frac1n\sum_{i=1}^n \delta_{x_i}\) denote the empirical measure associated with the samples \(\{x_i\}_{i=1}^n\), and let \(\mu\) denote the sampling measure on \(\Omega\).
+To apply the above result, we require transport maps \(T_n\) pushing \(\mu\) forward to \(\mu_n\); the existence of such maps with suitable quantitative control is guaranteed by the following theorem~\cite[Theorem~1.1]{garcia_trillos_slepcev_2015}.

 \begin{theorem}[Existence of transport maps] Let $\Omega \subset \bbR^d$ be open, connected and bounded with Lipschitz boundary.
 Let $\mu$ be a probability measure on $\Omega$ with a density that is bounded above and below by positive constants.
 Let $x_i\iid\mu\in\cP(\Omega)$ and we denote the empirical measure of $\{x_i\}_{i=1}^n$ by $\mu_n$.
 Then, there exists a constant $C > 0$ such that $\bbP$-a.s., there exists a sequence of transport maps $\{T_n:\Omega \mapsto \Omega_n \}_{n=1}^\infty$ from $\mu$ to $\mu_n$ such that: